Choose another writer in this calendar:

 lord rector of St. Andrew's University and in 1930 chancellor of

 Edinburgh University.
 Barrie died on June 3, 1937.
-The London opening of his play, The Boy David,
+The London opening The Boy David,

-which he had written especially for Elizabeth Bergner after
+which he had written especially for a young German actress Elizabeth

 falling in love with her, was postponed.
-The play was damned by London
+The play was complemented by

 critics and was closed after a few weeks.
 Barrie left a legacy to